BabaneMixo/Tic-Tac-Toe/README.md

 About this program

-    This is a multiplayer Tic Tac Toe game that will be a demostration and showcase of my understanding of server-client architacture and the basic Object Orientated Programming knowledge
+    This is a multiplayer Tic Tac Toe game that will be a demostration and showcase of my understanding of Server-Client Architecture and the basic Object Orientated Programming knowledge

 Server responsibilities: